Are you obsessed with what others think of you?

-- Whenever something goes wrong, no matter whoever fault it is, you take responsibility and blame and suffer a lot unnecessarily.
+- Whenever something goes wrong, no matter what fault it is, you take responsibility and blame and suffer a lot unnecessarily.

-- You think too much about what you think, what you say and what you do.
-Because you constantly care and think too much – how your interactions affect people’s lives.
+- You think too much about what you think, what you say, and what you do.
+Because you constantly care and think too much – about how your interactions affect people’s lives.

 - You have difficulty asking for help and that makes you feel so alone, alienated, and feel misunderstood by your friends, family, and others.

 Why do I care what others think about me?

 It’s not just you or me who care about what others think.
 As per a survey by Boston college – about 62% of the students said that their self-worth is strongly tied to what others think.

 Another scientific study found that babies’ emotions are often influenced by those around them.
 Scientists argue that caring about what others think in fact is an inborn trait.

 It’s natural as per our moods, experiences, and environments – from time to time we all go through certain psychological and social drama.

 At times, we question our own existence.
 But when it comes to living a peaceful and harmonious life – the questions shift to people and focus on how their lives impact us.

 “Why do I care what others think about me?”